 The Last in Line hits the ground running with two straight killer tracks.
 Both We Rock and The Last in Line – the title offering – just race forward like there is no tomorrow.
 A no-nonsense, straightforward, and very speedy delivery of Heavy Metal that quickly became part of the staple of Dio tracks for any metalhead’s music collection.
 Two heavy rollers at the beginning of the tracklist should pave the way for more goodness to reach our ears.

 Or do they?

-So, yes, it is a good album, but the tracks barely making it on dry ground pull this album severely back from trve metal greatness.
+So, yes, it is a good album, but the tracks that barely make it onto dry ground pull this album severely back from trve metal greatness.
 And that is deplorable when looking at the talent amassed in this band back in time.
-Hard judgement for this die-hard fan, I can tell ya.
+Hard judgment for this die-hard fan, I can tell ya.

 But this is where we are.